-The line of action is a simple statement of the range of tasks necessary to conceive, design, build and operate an environment.
-The line begins at a point referred to as the recognition of need with these actions following:
+The line of action is a simple statement of the range of tasks necessary to conceive, design, build, and operate and environment.
+The line begins at a point referred to as the recognition of need with these actions following.

-- Conceive

-- Program

-- Articulate

-- Approve

-- Design

-- Construct

-- Turnover

-- Operate

-- .
-Maintain
+Conceive Program Articulate Approve Design Construct Turnover Operate Maintain

-These all culminate at an end point called discharge of environmental design and construction responsibility.
-A brief description of each step is appropriate in understanding their importance to the total design and build concept.
+These all culminate at an end point called discharge of design and construction responsibility.
+A brief description of each step is appropriate in understanding their importance to the total project program, design, and build concept.

 Recognition of need is the point at which a requirement for a new environment is first felt.
-The good design build operation tries to become involved in this creative stage.
-There is a danger of getting in too early and giving away so much of the early work that the job may be lost through over-exposure at a later date.
-However, recognition of needs is the starting point and the sales activity starts here.
-Taking the points in order -
+The planning, design and construction professional usually is involved in this creative stage since recognition of need is the starting point of the line of action - the entire planning, design and construction activity begins here.

+Taking the points in order:

+Conceive

-Conceive - During the conceptual period the need which may be for increased facilities, larger dollar volume, more efficient handling systems or a variety of other demands is visualized and put down in some rough form.
-It may be a pencil sketch or may remain an idea in some- one's mind.
+During the conceptual period the need, which may be for increased facilities, larger dollar volume, more efficient handling systems or a variety of other demands is visualized and put down in some rough form.
+It may be a pencil sketch or may remain an idea in someone's mind.
 Here the project sees its origin and it is this early idea that often carries through the entire project.
 A good conceptual grasp is essential if the project is to be successfully completed.

+Program

-Program - During the programming phase, the needs of the concept are put into easily under- stood tabular form so many square feet for storage, so many square feet for office, so much height for shipping facilities, etc. The actual physical demands of the environment are set forth in the project program or project bible.
+In the programming phase, the needs of the concept are put into easily understood tabular form - so many square feet for storage, so many square feet for office, so much floor to ceiling height for shipping facilities, etc. The actual physical demands of the environment are set forth in the project program or project bible.